weilu/towardmit/README.md

 In the scrape.sh file, the [your request headers] needs to be replaced by your headers!
 This will be a series of '-H' options, which includes your edX login details.

-These headers can be found by doing the following (instructions are with the Chromium web-browser, and tested using Linux)
+These headers can be found by doing the following.

+(instructions are with the Chromium web-browser, and tested using Linux)

 1. Open your edX dashboard, logging in as necessary